I just told you so much, you don’t even know!

 Our family has shape-shifted over the past 5 years because of both adoption and fostering.
 Our journeys have carried indescribable joy, and devastating heartbreak…and again we are reminded of our constant need for Jesus.
 Making a decision to grow your family is deeply personal and between you and God, and our story is a caution to seek wise counsel and create a supportive community before moving forward.

 If you are considering either becoming a foster parent, or of expanding your family through adoption, we recommend contacting an Agency or legal team committed to the Gospel because God instituted adoption as a picture of our transformation into His family!
 Also, choose one that is ready to advocate for your family’s well-being and supports the long-term emotional health of the biological people involved.
-We found this help with Bethany Christian Services, but we know there are many wonderful (all imperfect) groups out there!
 May God bless you and give you peace as you grow!